unctionjs/unctionjs.github.io/index.md

 ```

-## Principle 2: All functions know how to deal with a finite set of primitives
+## Principle 2

+**All functions know how to deal with a finite set of primitives**.
 When using a unctionjs function you can be sure that we'll be able to handle all 6 enumerable types:

   - Array
   - Object